-- q) No changes have been made in internal control over compliance or other factors that might significantly affect internal control, including any corrective action we have taken regarding significant deficiencies or material weaknesses in internal control over compliance, subsequent to the date as of which compliance was audited. - r) Federal and state program financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared. - s) The copies of federal and state program financial reports provided you are true copies of the reports submitted, or electronically transmitted, to the respective federal and state agency or pass-through entity, as applicable. - t) We have monitored subrecipients to determine that they have expended pass-through assistance in accordance with applicable laws and regulations and have met the requirements of the Uniform Guidance and the State Single Audit Guidelines. - u) We have taken appropriate action, including issuing management decisions, on a timely basis after receipt of subrecipients' auditors' reports that identified noncompliance with laws, regulations, or the provisions of contracts or grant agreements to ensure that subrecipients have taken the appropriate and timely corrective action on findings. - v) We have considered the results of subrecipient audits and made any necessary adjustments to our books and records. - w) We have charged costs to federal and state awards in accordance with applicable cost principles. - x) We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and the State Single Audit Guidelines and we have provided you with all information on the status of the follow-up on prior audit findings by federal and state awarding agencies and pass-through entities, including all management decisions. - y) We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance. - z) We are responsible for preparing and implementing a corrective action plan for each audit finding.
+- q) No changes have been made in internal control over compliance or other factors that might significantly affect internal control, including any corrective action we have taken regarding significant deficiencies or material weaknesses in internal control over compliance, subsequent to the date as of which compliance was audited. - r) Federal and state program financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared. - s) The copies of federal and state program financial reports provided you are true copies of the reports submitted, or electronically transmitted, to the respective federal and state agency or pass-through entity, as applicable. - t) We have monitored subrecipients to determine that they have expended pass-through assistance in accordance with applicable laws and regulations and have met the requirements of the Uniform Guidance and the State Single Audit Guidelines. - u) We have taken appropriate action, including issuing management decisions, on a timely basis after receipt of subrecipients' auditors' reports that identified noncompliance with laws, regulations, or the provisions of contracts or grant agreements to ensure that subrecipients have taken the appropriate and timely corrective action on findings. - v) We have considered the results of subrecipient audits and made any necessary adjustments to our books and records. - w) We have charged costs to federal and state awards in accordance with applicable cost principles. - x) We are responsible for and have accurately prepared the summary schedule of prior audit findings to include all findings required to be included by the Uniform Guidance and the State Single Audit Guidelines and we have provided you with all information on the status of the follow-up on prior audit findings by federal and state awarding agencies and pass-through entities, including all management decisions. - y) We are responsible for and have ensured the reporting package does not contain protected personally identifiable information. - z) We are responsible for and have accurately prepared the auditee section of the Data Collection Form as required by the Uniform Guidance. - aa) We are responsible for preparing and implementing a corrective action plan for each audit finding.